 The following figures show the TE-transmission and Extinction ratio for different substrate thicknesses.
 The period, duty cycle, and grating thickness are fixed at 0.25 um, 0.35, and 0.17 um, respectively.
 The averaged TE-transmission increase as the substrate thickness increases, but the extinction ratio shows general improvement over the longer wavelength range as the substrate gets thicker.

 Step 2: optiSLang - Creating the metamodel

 - Open the file optiSlang_grating.opf .
-This is the optimization file that uses the input parameters from the FDTD simulation to creates the initial sample set (metamodel) and then extensively optimize and visualize the results.
+This is the optimization file that uses the input parameters from the FDTD simulation to create the initial sample set (metamodel) and then extensively optimizes and visualizes the results.

 The metamodel aims to maximize two figures of merits: the TE transmission and the extinction ratio.
 Since optimization requires a single value for each FOM, we use the transmission and extinction values averaged over the wavelength.
 These are specified in the Criteria tab of the AMOP object.

 The optimization is done over the grating period, duty cycle, grating thickness, and substrate thickness.
 These inputs are selected in the Parameter tab of the module.